EdinburghNLP/tramooc-mt/README.md

     nvidia-docker run --rm -p 8080:8080 -v model:/model tramooc/mt_server en-de:0,1 en-ru:1

+If you want to run more than one instance of the server, specify ports for subprocessors:

+    nvidia-docker run --rm -p 8080:8080 -v model:/model tramooc/mt_server en-de --subproc-port 60000

+See `./docker-entrypoint.py --help` for other options, which can be also passed to `nvidia-docker` (at the end of the command line options).

 A simple sample client is provided by `sample-client.py`. `sample-client-2.py` allows the translation of text passed via standard input.

 ## Supported language pairs